pmcgleenon/ip-ttl/README.md

 ttl is a linux netfilter kernel module that rewrites the IP Time To Live (TTL) field.
 Currently only IPv4 is supported.
-The IP packets that are altered are selected based on the source port - with the percentage of traffic configurable.
+The IP packets that are altered are selected based on the source port - with the percentage of traffic configurable - default is 50% of traffic.

 # Download: